thaustein/laxar/docs/manuals/widgets_and_activities.md

   The test harness providing a simulated LaxarJS event bus is already prepared.

 ### Implementing a Controller

+The controller contains a widget's business logic.
+For our very simple shopping cart, it knows how to sum the contents of a cart, and how to increase or decrease the quantity of individual positions within the cart.

 LaxarJS creates an empty controller for you, along with some AngularJS infrastructure (module, injections).
 For a shopping cart, this might be an appropriate implementation based on some dummy data.